Janhavi-Wasade13/AI-StudyMate/README.md

     ↓
 Text Embeddings
     ↓
-FAISS Vector Database
+FAISS Vector Index
     ↓
 Student Question
     ↓
 Question Embedding
     ↓
-Semantic Similarity Search
+Similarity Search
     ↓
 Relevant Document Chunks
     ↓
-LLM
+Large Language Model
     ↓
 Final Answer
 🔹 What is RAG?

-RAG stands for:

-Retrieval-Augmented Generation

-It combines two main processes:

-Retrieval

-The system searches the uploaded study material and retrieves the most relevant text chunks.

-Generation

-The retrieved information is provided as context to the Large Language Model, which generates the final response.

-This allows AI StudyMate to answer questions using the student's uploaded study material.
+RAG stands for Retrieval-Augmented Generation.
+It combines retrieval and generation.
+Retrieval finds relevant information from the uploaded study material.
+Generation uses an LLM to produce the final response from the retrieved context and the student's question.
 🧩 Chunking
 Large documents are divided into smaller pieces called chunks.

-AI StudyMate currently uses:

-chunk_size = 1000
-chunk_overlap = 100

-This means each chunk contains approximately 1000 characters, with approximately 100 characters overlapping between consecutive chunks.
+AI StudyMate currently uses a chunk size of approximately 1000 characters and an overlap of approximately 100 characters. chunk_size = 1000 chunk_overlap = 100

-The overlap helps preserve context when important information crosses chunk boundaries.
+The overlap helps preserve context when information crosses the boundary between two chunks.
 🔢 Embeddings

-Embeddings convert text into numerical vectors that represent the semantic meaning of the text.
+Embeddings convert text into numerical vectors that capture aspects of its semantic meaning.
+AI StudyMate uses the sentence-transformers/all-MiniLM-L6-v2 embedding model. sentence-transformers/all-MiniLM-L6-v2

-AI StudyMate uses:

-sentence-transformers/all-MiniLM-L6-v2

-For example:

-"What is overfitting?"

-is converted into a numerical vector.

-The same process is applied to document chunks.

-The vectors can then be compared to find semantically similar content.

-🗄️ Vector Database
+🗄️ Vector Database / FAISS

-AI StudyMate uses FAISS for vector similarity search.

-FAISS stores the embeddings of the document chunks and allows the application to efficiently search for relevant chunks.

-The current retrieval process uses:
+AI StudyMate uses FAISS to store document vectors and perform similarity search.
+The current implementation uses FAISS IndexFlatL2.
+For each user question, the question is embedded and compared against the stored document vectors.
+The closest results are retrieved.
 Top-K = 3

-This means the system retrieves the three most relevant chunks for a question.
+Top-K = 3 means the application retrieves the three closest document chunks for the question.
 🤖 Large Language Model
 AI StudyMate uses a Large Language Model through the Hugging Face Inference API.

-The LLM receives:

-Original Question
-        +
-Retrieved Document Context

-and generates the final response.
+The LLM receives the original question together with the retrieved document context and generates the final response.

-The application instructs the model to use the provided context when answering questions.

 🛠️ Technology Stack
-Programming Language
-Python
+•	Python
-Frontend
-Streamlit
+•	Streamlit
-PDF Processing
-PyPDF
+•	PyPDF
-Text Processing
-LangChain Text Splitters
+•	LangChain Text Splitters
-Embeddings
-Hugging Face
+•	Hugging Face
-Sentence Transformers
+•	Sentence Transformers
-all-MiniLM-L6-v2
+•	all-MiniLM-L6-v2
-Vector Database
-FAISS
+•	FAISS
-LLM
-Hugging Face Inference API
+•	Hugging Face Inference API
-DeepSeek-V3
+•	DeepSeek-V3
-Environment Management
-Python-dotenv
-Deployment
+•	python-dotenv
-Streamlit Community Cloud
+•	Streamlit Community Cloud
-Version Control
-Git
-GitHub
+•	Git and GitHub
 📂 Project Structure
 AI-StudyMate/
 │